Awful/Awful.app/README.md

 Dependencies not managed via Swift Package Manager are placed in the [Vendor](Vendor) folder and manually kept up-to-date.
 They include:

 * ARChromeActivity and TUSafariActivity assets.
 We've implemented our own `UIActivity` subclasses but continue to use the libraries' images.
+* JavaScript bits used in the web view for rendering: lottie-player.js.
 * MRProgress, PSMenuItem, and PullToRefresh, which do not have their own `Package.swift`.
 (If you know otherwise, let's move it over!)

+See [Vendor/README.md]() for more detailed info about updating these dependencies.

 ### Version scheme